ScottLogic/blog/README.md

-## Scott Logic Blogs
+# Scott Logic Blogs

-See the [confluence page for user instructions][confluence-getting-started], and use the [blog tool][blog-tool-endpoint] for an easy way to publish blog posts
+See the [confluence page for user instructions][confluence-getting-started], and use the [blog tool][blog-tool-endpoint] for an easy way to publish blog posts.

+## Technical Stack
+The blog is a static website, designed to be hosted on [GitHub pages][github-pages].

+The underlying content is generated through a series of Ruby gems and libraries, starting with a dedicated github-pages [gem][ruby-github-pages].

+Within that stack, [Jekyll][jekyll-docs] is used as the static content generation engine, consuming template files written in either **HTML** or **Markdown** (syntax extended by [Kramdown][kramdown-syntax]).

+Common content or structure can be further injected or managed using the [Liquid][ruby-liquid] templating language.

 ## Cloning the repository